norstone-tech/scon/README.md

 SCON3 is an extendable binary object serialization format created to store and transfer data more efficiently than the popular JSON standard.
 Created by Aritz J Beobide-Cardinal (ARitz Cracker).

+This repo implements the `SCON3` format in JS.
+While using zero(ish) dependencies.
+(Requires NodeJS-like buffer objects.
+Check out [buffer-lite](https://github.com/aritz-cracker/buffer-lite) for web browser use!)

 ### Differences from native JSON.parse/JSON.stringify
 * SCON3 is (sometimes) faster
   * Appears to consistently parse lots of string and number values faster than JSON, though currently encoding is much slower